zxcfer/tareas/goldman/readme.md

 Jake

+1.

 Create a Python script to draw a chart of performance index per year of a specific company and in the same chart plot the same index of the sector.
-We have two CSV files, the first CSV is "COMP.CSV" and has the columns: "Sector name", "Scenario name" and year columns.
-The second one "" has the column "Company Name", "Sector" and year.
+We have two CSV files, the first CSV is "COMP.CSV" and has the columns: "Sector name", "Scenario name", "2019", "2020" and "2021" columns.
+The second one "SECTOR.CSV" has the columns "Company Name", "Sector" and "2019", "2020" and "2021".
 Company will be specified by name in a variable.
 Imange should be stored in "D:\tmp\out.png"
 Use Pandas, Plotly.